jrnold/r4ds-exercise-solutions/docs/factors.md

 ## Modifying factor levels

+### Exercise 1 {.exercise}

-1. How have the proportions of people identifying as Democrat, Republican, and Independent changed over time?
+>  How have the proportions of people identifying as Democrat, Republican, and Independent changed over time?

 To answer that, we need to combine the multiple levels into Democrat, Republican, and Independent